 You also need to consider the size of your living space as well.
 For example, if you live in a big house, investing in a robot vacuum that carries a larger dustbin and a long-lasting battery life would be a better choice.

 b) Know Your Floor Type

 Again, we want to stress that not all robot vacuums are the same.
-This is especially true for when it comes to the floor type of your home.
+This is especially true when it comes to the floor type of your home.
 Are your floors layered in the likes of hardwood, tile or laminate?
 It is highly advisable to find a robot vacuum that can perform efficiently on one of them or perhaps both.

-Don’t forget about the carpeted area(s) as well if you have any at home as some robot vacuums do not clean carpet well.
-This is because vacuuming on such floor covering requires not only a good suction power but also the ability to move and pass smoothly on the surface.
+Don’t forget about the carpeted area(s) as well if you have any at home as some robot vacuums do not clean the carpet well.
+This is because vacuuming on such floor covering requires not only good suction power but also the ability to move and pass smoothly on the surface.
 If possible, look for the one that can deal with floors and carpets as well.

 c) Choose The One That Can Map Your Home